 A meta-analysis performed on 8 studies, with a total number of 8847 participants who received Mounjaro over 2 years revealed that approximately 5.7% of them experienced alopecia [2].
 A different study found a 4% hair loss rate in patients treated with tirzepatide (the active substance in Mounjaro), compared to 0.7% in the placebo group [1].

 These findings determined the company which produces Mounjaro to add hair loss to the list of potential adverse reactions, marked as a common event.
-The FDA is also currently investigating reports of hair loss and suicidal thoughts in diabetes and weight loss medication such as Mounjaro, Ozempic and Wegovy [6]
+The FDA is also currently investigating reports of hair loss and suicidal thoughts in diabetes and weight loss drugs such as Mounjaro, Ozempic and Wegovy [6].

 Some studies suggest that type 2 diabetes can predispose you to hair loss because high blood sugar can lead to impaired blood flow to your scalp, depriving your hair follicles of oxygen and nutrients [7].
 Moreover, a study performed on 5389 African American women with type 2 diabetes revealed an increased risk of severe central scalp hair loss [8].
 While more research is needed to confirm a causal relationship between this condition and alopecia, using Mounjaro to manage your blood sugar levels better may result in reduced hair loss in diabetic patients.

 Since Mounjaro is only effective while you are taking it, stopping treatment may result in the cessation of its adverse effects, including hair loss.
-However, if your alopecia is the result of vitamin deficiencies that cause hair loss, brought on by Mounjaro-induced accelerated weight reduction, supplementing the deficient nutrients may not necessarily result in hair regrowth[11].
+However, if your alopecia is the result of vitamin deficiencies that cause hair loss, caused by accelerated significant weight loss which Mounjaro induced, then supplementing the deficient nutrients may not necessarily result in hair regrowth[11].

 It is always a good idea to discuss your intentions to discontinue treatment with your healthcare provider.
 They will help you weigh the benefits of the treatment against its adverse effects and may offer solutions to effectively manage your hair loss, such as rebalancing your diet.